atpar/claims-token/README.md

 # DRAFT!
 Claims Token EIP

 ## Simple Summary
 A standard for a token that represents claims on future cash flow of an asset such as dividends, loan repayments, fee or revenue shares among large numbers of token holders.
-Anyone can provide funds, token holders can withdraw their claims.
+Anyone can deposit funds, token holders can withdraw their claims.

 - ERC-20 backwards compatible
 - Supports funds in Ether or in ERC223 compatible tokens